vrunge/slopeOP/README.tex.md

 ## [1] "slopeOP"
 ```

 In `slopeOP` function, the parameter `type` is `channel` by default.
 With type equal to `channel` we use the monotonicity property in optimal cost matrix to reduce time complexity.
 If it is equal to `pruning` we prune some positions using a theorem taking into account unseen data.
+The pruing option is similar to PELT pruning but less effective.

 <a id="options"></a>